 - 4.5 ounce can chopped green chiles (or 127 gram can)

 - In a 12-inch pan (I used a non-stick pan) over medium heat, add olive oil and 1 tablespoon of butter.

 - Once butter has melted, add minced onion and cook, stirring often, until softened, about 5 minutes.

-- Stir in garlic and cook 1 minute.
+- Add garlic, give it a little stir, and cook 1 minute.

 - Add cooked (or drained and rinsed canned) pinto beans, chili powder, chipotle powder, cumin, oregano, salt (see 'Notes' below) and pepper.
 Stir and cook for a minute or so to get those spices going.

-- Add broth and chopped green chilies.
+- Add broth and chopped green chilies, stirring to combine everything.
 Bring to a medium-ish simmer and cook 5 to 8 minutes to heat through.

 - I used dried pinto beans (which I cooked).
 There was no salt added to them until they were used to make the refried bean recipe.
 If you opt for canned pinto beans, you may want to reduce the salt added.
 Plus, everyone has a different preference for seasoning.
 Salt to taste.